microsoft/PartsUnlimitedMRP/docs/HOL_Deploy_Private_Docker_Registry/README.md

 * **Image Name**: Enter the image name (e.g., **clients:$(Build.BuildId)**) you wish to push.
 * **Qualify Image Name**: Tick this checkbox.
 Qualify the image name with the Docker registry connection's hostname.

-**Step 16.** Add a build step to remove the running container after testing.
-Configure the Docker task (e.g., Remove Clients Container after Testing) as follows:
+**Step 16.** Add a build step to remove the containers after testing.
+Configure the Docker task (e.g., Remove Containers after Testing) as follows:

 ![](<media/removetestingclientscontainer.png>)

 * **Action**: Select **Run a Docker command**.
-* **Command**: Enter the following command line, and replace the container-name with your container name (e.g., clients):
+* **Command**: Enter the following command line, and replace the container-list with your containers:

     ```
-    rm -f <container-name>
+    rm -f [container-list]
     ```

 **Step 17.** Add a build step to remove the build image on Docker host after pushing to the private Docker registry.
 Configure the Docker task (e.g., Remove Clients Build Image after Pushing) as follows: